5 Ways Smallholder Farmers Can Reduce and React to Climate Impact

 - Create mobile weather apps: Mobile platforms such as mFarms are increasingly popular among smallholder farmers.
 While infrastructural challenges remain, weather apps could quickly be scaled up and out.

 - Implement financing options: A smallholder farmer can spend a whole planting season caring for his or her crop only to lose it to a devastating natural disaster.
 Crop insurance and credit lines for smallholders ensure that such events are not fatal.
-Many organizations, such as IFAD, are actively involved in creating these.

 - Improve water management technologies: Water will be a challenge for the smallholder.
 And not only in the case of droughts but also flooding.
 Both water storage and evacuation technologies will be needed as climate change becomes more volatile.